 A. We already manage a number of allergies at school, and this will be no different for children and adults that are allergic to dogs.
-The breed of dog has also been chosen for its hypoallergenic properties.
 Individual needs will always be met, and we are happy to work with parents to put additional control measures in place for individual allergies.